 This material must not be used for commercial purposes, or in any hospital or medical facility.
 Failure to comply may result in legal action.

 An esophagectomy is surgery to remove part or all of your esophagus.
-Your esophagus is the food pipe that leads into your stomach.
-An esophagectomy is usually done if you have been diagnosed with cancer of the esophagus.
+An esophagectomy is usually done to treat cancer of the esophagus.
 It can also be done if your esophagus does not work properly or has severe damage or trauma.

 Contact your healthcare provider if: